GSA-TTS/gitlab-runner-cloudgov/README.md

     * supply the `service_account_instance` name that you used when you created the service instance in step 3
     * supply the `object_store_instance` name that you used when you created the brokered S3 bucket in step 4

-1. Deploy the GitLab runner
+1. Deploy the DevTools Runner - Manager
     ```
     cf push --vars-file vars.yml
     ```